bics/MineSweeper/README.md

 * During validation there were no errors present.
 * Warnings were present for newer technologies (e.g.:'import' is only available in ES6 (use 'esversion: 6').) only available in ES6.
 Decided to ignore these warnings as the scripts working on all tested browsers including Mozilla.

+Test file of game field (gamefield.test.js) testing:
+* During validation there were no errors present.
+* Warnings were present for newer technologies (e.g.:'import' is only available in ES6 (use 'esversion: 6').) only available in ES6.
+Decided to ignore these warnings as the scripts working on all tested browsers including Mozilla.
+* Warnings were present for missing semicolons.
+Decided to ignore these as tests run without any errors.

 Game manager file (gamemanager.js) testing:
 * During validation there were no errors present.
 * Warnings were present for newer technologies (e.g.:'import' is only available in ES6 (use 'esversion: 6').) only available in ES6.
 Decided to ignore these warnings as the scripts working on all tested browsers including Mozilla.